-- Please drink water and eat some protein within 2 hours of your appointment.
+- Skip the coffee, hydrate, and eat some protein within 2 hours of your appointment.
 Both dehydration and low blood sugar can cause patients to feel light-headed during or after their treatment and may increase sensitivity to the needle sensation.
 Coffee interferes with the effectiveness of acupuncture for pain relief.

 - Wear comfortable, loose-fitting clothing.
 Pants should be loose enough to be easily pulled above the knee.
 Feel free to bring a change of pants to the office if this is more convenient.
-I am also happy to use sheets to drape you if you need to remove tight clothing when you arrive for your appointment.
+We are happy to use sheets to drape you if you need to remove tight clothing when you arrive for your appointment.

-- Please come prepared to pay for your treatment with cash, check, debit card, or credit card.
-To use insurance, you need to have submitted your insurance information to me ahead of time (so I can check your benefits).
+- Please come prepared to pay for your treatment with cash, check, or card.
+To use insurance, you need to have submitted your insurance information ahead of time (so we can check your benefits).

 - Complete your new patient paperwork online!
-A welcome email with a link to the paperwork attached will be sent when you schedule your appointment.
-If you have any questions, feel free to email me.
+Within your appointment confirmation email there is a link that will take you to the online paperwork (nothing to print).
+If you have any questions, please email us.

-- Please do not brush your tongue or eat colored candy/foods that stain (e.g. beets) prior to your appointment, but don’t worry if you forget.
+- Ideally, do not brush your tongue or eat colored candy/foods that stain (e.g. beets) prior to your appointment, but don’t worry if you forget.

-- Pulse Check: When I feel your pulse, I am feeling for much more than just heart rate.
-Per Traditional Chinese Medicine, your internal organs each have a unique resonance which can be felt in your pulse.
+- Pulse Check: When we feel your pulse, we are feeling for much more than just heart rate.
+According to Traditional Chinese Medicine theory, your internal organs each have a unique resonance that can be felt in your pulse.
 The organs are mapped onto different positions on each wrist as a microsystem of the body.
-I am looking at rate, strength, depth (superficial, mid, and deep), and quality of the pulse in 6 different positions (3 on each side).
-This takes several minutes and helps me to reach an accurate diagnosis and to track your improvement.
+We are assessing the rate, strength, depth, and quality of your pulse in 6 different positions (3 on each side).
+This takes several minutes and helps to reach an accurate diagnosis and to track your improvement.

-- Tongue Check: This may seem strange initially, but you will come to start thinking it is fun to check out how your tongue changes day-to-day!
-The tongue gives a sense of your internal state.
-Different areas of the tongue represent different areas of the body (microsystem again).
-I look at the shape, color, coating, texture, and any lines or cracks.
-I also look at the veins underneath your tongue (Hint: dark and distended veins under the tongue indicate stagnation or stuck energy.
-If you notice this on your tongue, go jog, or exercise with some intensity and recheck your tongue when you finish— the veins should look smaller and lighter!)
+- Tongue Check: This may seem strange initially, but then it becomes fun to check out how your tongue changes day-to-day!
+The tongue gives us a sense of your internal state.
+Different areas of the tongue represent different areas of the body.
+We assess the shape, color, coating, texture, and any lines or cracks on your tongue.
+We also look at the veins underneath your tongue (Hint: dark and distended veins under the tongue indicate stagnation or stuck energy.
+If you notice this on your tongue, go exercise with some intensity and recheck your tongue when you finish— the veins should look smaller and lighter.)

 - Acupuncture Treatment: It is normal to be anxious at your first treatment but there is nothing to fear.
-Insertion of needles is often painless, and any minor discomfort is momentary.
-Generally, an acupuncture treatment requires the needles be retained between 15 and 40 minutes.
+Insertion of needles is usually painless, and any minor discomfort is momentary.
+Generally, an acupuncture treatment requires the needles to be retained between 15 and 40 minutes.
 During that time you can nap, listen to music or a guided meditation, or enjoy some silence.
-I may choose to include moxa, or other modalities before, during or after the acupuncture portion of your treatment.
-You will enjoy all the comforts of the Amaluna Experience.
+We may include moxa, or other modalities before, during, or after the acupuncture portion of your treatment.
+You will enjoy all the luxury comforts of the Amaluna Clinic.

 - Please feel free to ask questions at any time during your appointment, however, out of respect for all patients, appointment times will not be extended.

 - Relaxed or “spacey”.
-Some, jokingly call this “acu-high” as it can be a euphoric sensation.
+We playfully call this “acu-stoned” as it can be a euphoric sensation.
 You might want to sit down and drink some water before driving if you feel this way.

 - Energized.
-Treatments can stimulate energy flow within you leaving you feeling quite envigorated.
+Treatments can stimulate energy flow within you leaving you feeling clear-headed, sharp, and invigorated.

 - Sore.
 It is possible you may experience some soreness at sites of insertion or in joints or muscles post-treatment, particularly if the treatment was for pain control.
 Tenderness should subside within 24 hours.

-You will receive an email within a week of your first appointment with a PDF in-depth treatment plan.
-I will make recommendations for lifestyle and diet changes, as well as supplements/herbal products to support your healing process.
+- Treatment Plan: You will receive an email within 48 hours of your first appointment with a PDF in-depth treatment plan.
+We will make recommendations for lifestyle and diet changes, as well as supplements/herbal products to support your healing process.